-Cameron Silver is the principal salesperson of the H Halston brands on QVC.
-If we lose the services of Mr. Silver, we may not be able to fully comply with the terms of our license agreements with QVC, and it may result in significant reductions in the value of the Halston brand and our prospects, revenues, and cash flows.
-The failure of either of Mr. Silver under his respective spokesperson agreement with QVC, combined with our failure to find an alternate host acceptable to QVC, could result in a termination of the respective QVC Agreement which could trigger an event of default under our credit facility with Bank Hapoalim B.M.
-Although we have entered into an employment agreement with Mr. Silver, there is no guarantee that we will not lose his services.
-To the extent that any of his service as a spokesperson become unavailable to us, we will likely need to find a replacement to promote our brands.
-Competition for skilled brand promoters is intense, and required compensation levels may be high, and there is no guarantee that we would be able to identify and attract a qualified replacement, or that we would be able to promote our brands as well as we are able to with our current spokespersons.
-This could significantly affect the value of our brand and our ability to market the brand, and could impede our ability to fully implement our business plan and future growth strategy, which would harm our business and prospects.
-Finally, there is no guarantee that Mr. Silver will not take an action that the consumer views as negative, which may harm our brand as well as our business and prospects.
+If we lose the services of Lori Goldstein, we may not be able to fully comply with the terms of our agreement with Qurate, and it may result in significant reductions in the value of the Logo Lori Goldstein brands and our prospects, revenues, and cash flows.
+Lori Goldstein is a key individual in our continued promotion of the Logo Lori Goldstein brands and the principal salesperson of the Logo Lori Goldstein brands on Qurate.
+Failure of Lori Goldstein to provide services to Qurate could result in a termination of related agreements with Qurate, which could trigger an event of default under our credit facility with Bank Hapoalim B.M.
+Although we have entered into an employment agreement with Ms. Goldstein, there is no guarantee that we will not lose her services.
+To the extent that any of Ms. Goldstein's services become unavailable to us, we will likely need to find a replacement for Ms. Goldstein to promote the Logo Lori Goldstein brands.
+Competition for skilled designers and high-profile brand promoters is intense, and compensation levels may be high, and there is no guarantee that we would be able to identify and attract a qualified replacement, or if Ms. Goldstein's services are not available to us, that we would be able to promote the Logo Lori Goldstein brands as well as we are able to with Ms. Goldstein.
+This could significantly affect the value of the Logo Lori Goldstein brands and our ability to market the brands, and could impede our ability to fully implement our business plan and future growth strategy, which would harm our business and prospects.
+Additionally, while we acquired all trademarks, image, and likeness of Lori Goldstein, pursuant to the acquisition of the Logo Lori Goldstein assets and her employment agreement, Ms. Goldstein has retained certain rights to participate in outside business activities, including hosting and appearing in television shows, movies and theater productions, and writing and publishing books and other publications.
+Ms. Goldstein's participation in these personal business ventures could limit her availability to us and affect her ability to perform under this employment agreement.
+Finally, there is no guarantee that Ms. Goldstein will not take an action that consumers view as negative, which may harm the Logo Lori Goldstein brands as well as our business and prospects.